A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

 However, in (\ref{eq/jeong_ankle}), since the CP control feedback gain is determined based on the remaining step time $(T-t)$, the CP control performance cannot be increased as needed.
-Next, as analyzed in Section \ref{Section/Results/Simulation/extforce}, stepping control was the most helpful in withstanding external forces at 0, 30, and 330 degrees.
-In our method, footstep position is adjusted based on the ZMP constraint, while step time is adjusted based on CP--MPC outputs, and is independent of the execution order of each balancing strategy.
-However, in the QP-based method, the ankle, hip, and stepping strategies are executed sequentially according to the magnitude of the CP error, and the stepping control is performed in the final stage.
-Therefore, the response to disturbances through stepping control was slower compared to our method.
-The start time of the stepping control for each method is measured 10 times when the robot was subjected to the maximum external impulse that our method could withstand at 0, 30, and 330 degrees (in Fig. \ref{figure/Simulation4_DP}).
-Our method on average outpaced the QP-based method by 0.078 s, 0.086 s, and 0.084 s for each direction, respectively.
-Considering the SSP time (0.6 s), this means that stepping control in our method was performed 13$\%$, 14.3$\%$, and 14$\%$ faster than the QP-based method, respectively.
-In conclusion, when using our method compared to the QP-based method \cite{jeong2019robust}, the average maximum external impulses that robot could withstand increased by 21.0 $\%$ for walking in place and 26.1 $\%$ for forward walking.
-The video of these comparison simulations can be found in the supplementary material.
+Next, as analyzed in Section \ref{Section/Results/Simulation/extforce}, stepping control was the most helpful in withstanding external forces at 0, 30, and 330 degrees. {The QP-based CP controller \cite{jeong2019robust} considers only the robot's CP for the current step duration, performing instantaneous control to reduce the current CP error.
+In contrast, our CP--MPC not only considers the current state but also extends its consideration to future constraints and the future state of the robot.
+This enables proactive stepping control against disturbances by anticipating future CP errors. } Therefore, the response to disturbances through stepping control was slower compared to our method.
+The start time of the stepping control for each method was measured 10 times when the robot was subjected to the maximum external impulse that our method could withstand at 0, 30, and 330 degrees (in Fig. \ref{figure/Simulation4_DP}).
+Our method, on average, outpaced the {QP-based CP controller} by 0.078 s, 0.086 s, and 0.084 s for each direction, respectively.
+Considering the SSP time (0.6 s), this means that stepping control in our method was performed 13$\%$, 14.3$\%$, and 14$\%$ faster than the {QP-based CP controller}, respectively.
+In conclusion, when using our method compared to the {QP-based CP controller} \cite{jeong2019robust}, the average maximum external impulses that the robot could withstand increased by {27.3 $\%$ for walking in place and 31.8 $\%$ for forward walking.}